 As a performer, sometimes I get the hankering to cover a Nick Cave song.
 But when I go listen to the album, to get a fresh feel for it, I usually just lose myself in listening to his version.
 I don’t know if anyone can hammer a simple chord progression that many times and make every phrasing sound like a new revelation: torture and redemption, communion and loss.

-As a songwriter I loved hearing Cave talk about the silent agreement between him and his wife, Susie Bick: that he will forever cannibalize their innermost experiences together for the sake of rendering them into songs.
+As a songwriter I loved hearing Cave talk, in the film, about the silent agreement between him and his wife, Susie Bick: that he will forever cannibalize their innermost experiences together for the sake of rendering them into songs.
 Maybe the balance is to not let your penchant for gleaning songs from your life experience completely devour the relationships and experiences that define and give meaning to your life.
-But the part I liked most about his artistic musings was the part that also left me with a question.
+But the part I liked most about his artistic musings was the part that also left me with a question, like his lyrics often do.

 When Cave describes the ferality of a new song, before it is tamed, known, practiced, domesticated, “when the song is still in charge, before it becomes another song in the stable.”
 That visceral feeling of a hunt, or having a wild horse on your hands.
 Who wants to feel like they’ve neutered the spirit out of something that is wild and free?
-Some people deal with this conundrum by veering towards improvisation, but the truth is, everyone has a bag of tricks, everyone works from memory to some extent.
+Maybe you can lessen this curse some by just appreciating how each performance renders a song slightly different.
+In any case, having grown up on the music of Nick Cave his art has made the world a more tender, more vivid, and more meaningful place.
+In short, this movie was well-worth the Covid risk to be reminded of, and to revel in, an artist whose work has so enriched my life.